littledan/iterator-generator-return/README.md

 ### Generator `.return()` does not provide a basis for promise cancellation

 Promise cancellation is more like an exception.
 It cancellation propagate outward from a cancelled promise, not stop at the function boundary.
-There's no meaningful 'return value' from a cancelled promise.
-Cancellation is not something that makes sense to catch and halt and prevent the cancellation from going through.
-The cancellation needs to go all the way up.

 It's not clear whether cancellation will be modelled by a specially tagged exception, a new exception-like abrupt completion, or a .NET-style token that is passed around, but what's clear is that it won't be analogous to generator `.return()`.
 Everyone I've spoken with who is working on cancellable promises seems to be in agreement about this.